The 13 most successful presentation hook ideas ever

 However, the truth is that if your introduction sucks, your efforts will be for nothing.
 Well done, my friend, you lost before you even got started!
-If you want to spread your ideas so that they resonate with your audience, you need to conquer them from the very first moment you talk to them.
+If you want to spread your presentation hook ideas so that they resonate with your audience, you need to conquer them from the very first moment you talk to them.
 How to hook the audience?

 Let me show you how.

-Pre-hook – interact with the speakers first
+Presentation hook ideas-Pre-hook: interact with the speakers first

 When you speak at a conference, it’s very rare that you are alone.
 There might be other speakers like you, and you might not be the first one to talk.
 I like not being the first speaker, as this allows me to listen to the others carefully and improve on my own presentation.